Department Campus Address:

 Students interested to pursue semester abroad programs should visit UC international's website or view a list of available short and long-term course opportunities here.
 Political Science department occasionally offers a faculty-led program to The Hague and Brussels.

 Check with your major advisor or Undergraduate director for approval of your coursework and how it will transfer to UC.
 List of POL courses is available here.

 Again, below is the list documents available on the portal (click on the name of the document):

 Other Reference Materials include:

-Also, please check the following instructional videos about aspects of POL and INTA major advising (note that a new information system, Catalyst, will be intorduced effective Fall 2016 and students will have to access their degree audits via Catalyst).
-The current system, DARS, will not be updated and will not reflect any degree progress after summer 2016).
-The instructional videos will be gradually updated to reflect the new system as well:
+Also, please check the following instructional videos about aspects of POL and INTA major advising (note that a new information system, Catalyst, was introduced in Fall 2016).
+The instructional videos will be updated to reflect the new system as well: